giodp2408/bigdata2020UTM/Tercerparcia.md

   - The response to the queries made is built by combining the results of the Batch Views and the views in real time.

 * Kappa:
   - Your proposal is to remove the batch layer leaving only the streaming layer.
 It has no beginning or end from a time point of view and is continually processing new data as it arrives.

+### Contrastar las ventajas y desventajas de cada arquitectura de big data con respecto a las arquitecturas incrementales.

+Lambda